vmwarelab/cci/Opencart/README.md

 service/oc-mysql-vm-service   LoadBalancer   10.96.0.152   10.176.193.6   3306:30292/TCP,22:32217/TCP   83s   <none>
 ```
 ## 7. Deploy a TKG Cluster within the open-cart Supervisor Namespace
+( Can also be Done in the Aria Automation Service Broker UI)
 ```
 kubectl create -f oc-tkg-cluster.yaml
 ```